gordon-google/gcp-logging-sinks-demo/README.md

 ### How does it work?

 Following the principles of [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) and [Immutable Infrastructure](https://www.oreilly.com/ideas/an-introduction-to-immutable-infrastructure), Terraform supports the writing of declarative descriptions of the desired state of infrastructure.
-When the descriptor is applied, Terraform uses GCP APIs to provision and update resources to match.
+When the descriptor is applied, Terraform uses gcp APIs to provision and update resources to match.
 Terraform compares the desired state with the current state so incremental changes can be made without deleting everyingt and starting over.
-For instance, Terraform can build out GCP projects and compute instances, etc., even set up a Kubernetes Engine cluster and deploy applications to it.
+For instance, Terraform can build out gcp projects and compute instances, etc., even set up a Kubernetes Engine cluster and deploy applications to it.
 When requirements change, the descriptor can be updated and Terraform will adjust the cloud infrastructure accordingly.

 This example will start up a Kubernetes Engine cluster and deploy a simple sample application to it.
-By default, Kubernetes Engine clusters in GCP are provisioned with a pre-configured [Fluentd](https://www.fluentd.org/)-based collector that forwards logs to Stackdriver.
+By default, Kubernetes Engine clusters in gcp are provisioned with a pre-configured [Fluentd](https://www.fluentd.org/)-based collector that forwards logs to Stackdriver.
 Interacting with the sample app will produce logs that are visible in the Stackdriver Logging UI and other log event sinks.

 ### Running Terraform